nucleus-uog/nucleus/README.md

 Then, switch `CHANNEL_LAYERS` configuration in [the settings module](nucleus/settings.py).
 There will be a commented configuration for Redis.

 Then, when running the application, you'll also need to run some workers.
 In different terminals, run `python manage.py runserver` once and `python manage.py runworker` many times.

+You'll need to set the registry environment variables on every terminal.

 You can also run workers to handle specific channels, for example, run `python manage.py runserver` once and also run `python manage.py runworker`, `python manage.py runworker --include-channels=run-tests` and `python manage.py runworker --include-channels=websockets.*`.